mongodb/docs/source/reference/commands.rst

    Be aware that this command can take a long time to run if your database is large.
 In addition, it requires a quantity of free disk space equal to the size of your database.
 If you lack sufficient free space on the same volume, you can mount a separate volume and use that for the repair.
-In this case, you must run the command line and use the ``--repairpath`` switch to specify the folder in which to store the temporary repair files.
+In this case, you must run the command line and use the :option:`--repairpath <mongod --repairpath>` switch to specify the folder in which to store the temporary repair files.

    This command is accessible via a number of different avenues.
 You
    may: